July 20th, 2019

 Somehow I feel ok in the morning, despite not a lot of sleep and a questionable diet.
 I sit on the porch typing on my phone, pondering how it is that I have all my layers on in the middle of July.
 It has to at least be in the low 40s.
 Sam’s thermometer reads high 30s but I think it’s broken.
 It’s cold, period.

 It’s time to get out of Dodge and we are back on the trail by 1015, once again thanks to Sam.
-I am happy to be out and away from all the reminders of “civilization.”
+We split the $20 shuttle ride between Animal and Towny.
+I am happy to again be away from all the reminders of “civilization.”
 Relentless and I have a discussion about this.
 He sees it as though we are hiking from town to town.
 I feel like I am living in the great outdoors and towns are just a necessary evil for resupply and recharging.
 We spend far more time outdoors but we do break up the trail consisting of sections from one town to another.
-So it’s a glass half empty, half full thing.
+Hiker blogs can appear to be dominated by discussions of town, making it seem as though we thru-hikers only care about getting from one to the next.
+It’s a complex interplay between wanting to exist in nature and also needing the luxuries of life that we have become accustomed and that only our built environment can provide.
+Maybe it’s a glass half empty, half full thing.

-We climb up through endless hills of sagebrush along a jeep road.
+To start our hike for the day, we climb through endless hills of sagebrush along a jeep road.
 Then a single track trail takes us all the way to the top of Elk Mountain at over 10,000′, our highest point in Montana-Idaho yet.
 On the way up we meet 2 NOBOs and I ask the stupid question of if we’re close to the top.
 The guy answers “Which top?”

-Much later, when I have exhausted every possibility of bending the space-time continuum, titling the gravitational plane of the Earth and teleporting myself to the top of the many steep potatoes that we climb all day, I see why he reacted that way to my question.
+Much much later, when I have exhausted every possibility of bending the space-time continuum, titling the gravitational plane of the Earth and teleporting myself to the top of the many steep potatoes that we climb all day, I see why the NOBO answered my question as such.
 There are countless tops for pondering quantum physics as I painfully work my way up and down all afternoon.
-There must be a way to magically get to the top without physical exertion and suffering.
-Couldn’t I just move mountains?
+There must be a way to get to the top without physical exertion and suffering.
+Couldn’t I just move the mountains?

 We blast the 25 miles all the way to Morrison Lake by 7 pm…on a day when we wanted to merely nero out of town.
 Having a lake finish is a well-earned treat.
 We’ll have water and can maybe even go for a cold swim to wash off all the sweat.
 But I figure it will be packed with visitors, given there’s a jeep road to it and it’s a Saturday night.

-There are some people but they all take off just as I arrive.
+There are a few lake visitors but they all take off just as I arrive.
 The lake is ours and I go for a nice half-dip.
 We set up on a hill above, positioning our tents for a view of the lake all night.
-The light reflects deep purple as the sun sinks and it is a beautiful parting reflection on a beautiful day.
+The light reflects deep purple as the sun sinks and it’s a beautiful parting reflection on a beautiful day.
 I need to catch up on sleep missed the night before, so thank goodness it will be quiet tonight!